GwynethLlewelyn/goswi/README.md

 - Copy `config.sample.ini` to `config.ini` and adjust for your system (namely, adding the DSN to connect to your database)
 - Note that _by default_ `gOSWI` will try to load `config.ini` from the directory where you've got your sources (e.g. if you used `go get -u github.com/GwynethLlewelyn/goswi`, then the path will be set to `~/go/src/github.com/GwynethLlewelyn/goswi`); the same applies to the static files under `./templates/`, `./lib`, and `./images/` — no matter where you actually place the compiled binary.
 You can change that behaviour by changing the `templatePath` (which actually changes more than that) and passing the `-config` parameter directly to the compiled binary (or, at best, have the `config.ini` in the same directory as the executable)

+### TLS

+If you wish to use TLS (i.e. HTTPS), just add the full path to your certificate file (`tlsCRT`) and private key (`tlsKEY`).
+Obviously you can use self-signed certificates if you wish — the main advantage is not only privacy, but also getting HTTP/2 support, PageSpeed support, and everything you can get these days over TLS which you cannot get over an unencrypted HTTP/1.1 connection.

 ## Disclaimers and Licenses

 The *gopher* (the Go mascot) is an [original design](https://blog.golang.org/gopher) created by renowned illustrator [Renne French](https://www.instagram.com/reneefrench/) and released with a [Creative Commons Attribution 3.0 (Unported) License](https://creativecommons.org/licenses/by/3.0/), to be used on Go-related projects, but is _not_ the official logo.